maachang/msful/README.md

 If you create a file in JSON format under the `conf` folder, you can use the definition contents of JSON format in the program.

-For example, if you create the file `/ conf / hogehoge.conf`, you can use it in the executable program with JSON-style variables called` config.hogehoge`.
+For example, if you create the file `/conf/hogehoge.conf`, you can use it in the executable program with JSON-style variables called` config.hogehoge`.

 ### Usage example

-`. / conf / dbInfo.conf`
+`. /conf/dbInfo.conf`
 ```javascript
 {
     name: "testDB",